-If category (b), (c), (d) or (e) is oversubscribed, geographical proximity (as set out in category (e)) will be used as the 'tie-breaker' to decide between the remaining cases.
-If after measuring distances it is still not possible to decide on the child/ren to be offered admission (for example two children living in the same block of flats or in the same house) the Local Authority will then use random allocation (which is carried out automatically by the local authority's computerised system) to decide which of the children can be offered a place.
+If category (b), (c), (d) or (e) is oversubscribed, geographical proximity (as set out in category (d) will be used as the 'tie-breaker' to decide between the remaining cases.
+If after measuring distances it is still not possible to decide on the child/ren to be offered admission (for example two children living in the same block of flats or in the same house) the Local Authority will then use a random draw allocation (which is carried out automatically by the local authority's computerised system) to decide which of the children can be offered a place.

-Priority for twins/multiple births
+Priority for Twins/Multiple births

-Where there are twins/multiple births/2 or more siblings in the same year group wanting admission and there are insufficient places left within the admission number, the Local Authority will exercise as much flexibility as possible.
-In exceptional circumstances admission authorities are able to offer places to the other siblings in the birth/year group even when this means breaching the school's published admission number.
+Where there are twins, etc wanting admission and there is only a single place left within the admission number, the Local Authority will exercise as much flexibility as possible within the requirements of infant class sizes.
+In exceptional circumstances admission authorities are able to offer places to children of multiple births, even when this means breaching infant class size limits.
+This may also apply to siblings who are in the same year group.

-NOTE - Criterion (d) medical, social, welfare reasons
+NOTE - Criterion (c) medical, social, welfare reasons

-If you feel that there are exceptional medical/social/welfare needs relating to your child which support the need for your child to attend a particular school, and wish your application to be considered under criterion (d) you must state this on your application form AND provide appropriate written supporting evidence for your application from a doctor, social worker or other professional.
+If you feel that there are exceptional medical/social/welfare needs relating to your child which support the need for your child to attend a particular school, and wish your application to be considered under criterion (c) you must state this on your application form AND provide appropriate written supporting evidence for your application from a doctor, social worker or other professional.
 This evidence must explain why the preferred school is the most suitable and what difficulties would be caused if the child had to attend another school.